UPDATED as of 5/6/18

 I Liked NC Then, I Loathe Him Now

 The Doug/NC that I knew a way long time ago is gone and might not ever come back.
 His older reviews are becoming real hard to watch and appreciate, thanks to how much of a big hack he has become.
 Even his face makes me sick every time I look at him.
 It's like ever since Demo Reel came along or was in the early stages of planning, he became an entirely different person.
 I also think the failure of DR affected him hard, considering that he wanted to make it right from the beginning.
 It's almost like he suffered flanderization of himself.
 I'm sorry to say this, but his time is officially up and has already overstayed his welcome long enough.
 When will he ever officially throw in the towel?
 If he's not going to learn the wrongs from himself, listen to real criticisms, grow a thicker skin, and prove himself he can make funny NC reviews again, why bother?
 Plus, I just can't take his hypocrisy, pretentiousness, arrogance, ignorance, poor excuses, and lazy and absurd criticisms anymore.
 I used to like Doug for what he used to be, save for a couple of mistakes.
 But now, I really despise him for what he has become, damaging his own creation and legacy, wasting good opportunities that he could have been easily done when he was still at his limelight, turning back on what he used to stand for and his own original purpose, and for him being an insult to my intelligence.
-I've also heard that on his Facebook page, he would block and give snarky and sarcastic comments to people who posted negative criticisms to him, even if they're constructive and kind enough.
-Plus, he would even bash on his own fans for not sharing the same opinions as him, according to some of his v-logs and Real Thoughts videos.
-Those things make me want to hate him not only as a film reviewer and a comedian, but also as a person.
 The more I learn about his true colors when it comes to film criticism and how he treats certain groups of people or fans, the less I like him.
-He's seriously beyond redemption right now and it's already five years too late for him get back on top.
+He's seriously beyond redemption right now and it's already six years too late for him get back on top.
 It's just painfully tragic that he went from one of my comedic idols to one of the most obnoxious, self-absorbed, hypocritical, pretentious, pathetic, and overrated entertainers I've ever seen.
 That is like being betrayed by a friend you've known for a very long time; when you discover that person's true nature, you just want to turn your back on him/her and leave it all behind.

 Screw This, I'm Outta Here!

-Since I can't stand Doug/NC anymore, I've decided to pull the plug on going to the Channel Awesome forums and remove it from "Favorites" again.
-I mean, I just want to move on without that much stress and negatively.
+Since I couldn't stand Doug/NC anymore, I've decided to pull the plug on going to the Channel Awesome forums and remove it from "Favorites" again in between mid and late 2015.
+I mean, I just wanted to move on without that much stress and negatively.
 Plus, I'm already holding enough grudges against Doug.
 Although I would sometimes check only the film section of the forums, since that's where I go to the most, apart from the NC section.
 But still, I just want most of him and Channel Awesome and out of my hair.
-The downside of leaving the forums, however, is some of the good and inspiring people who are there actively.
+The downside of leaving the forums, however, is some of the good and inspiring people who were there actively.
 I really enjoyed reading their posts.
 And I wish I could meet more of these kinds of people personally.
-Despite being finished with Doug/NC, the only other Channel Awesome members I'll still be watching if something interesting comes up are the Cinema Snob (ironic that he's less of a snob than NC), Todd in the Shadows, and the Dom's Lost in Adaptation.
-I'll just only check their personal websites or YouTube accounts.
+But because of Channel Awesome is crashing and burning due to many producers leaving the site, the forums have been shut down.
+I must admit that some of my posts, mostly the early ones, were a bit immature and unprofessional.
+But I've changed a lot since then.

 What Made NC Funny and Watchable?